 Congratulations to TDT local reps Rhobi Samwelly and Benedicto Hosea, who this week both received significant awards recognising their work.

-BTS members Hilary and Peter Bacon are visiting Tanzania as part of their continuing personal commitment to supporting provision of computers within Tanzanian schools.
+Congratulations to BTS members Hilary and Peter Bacon, back in Tanzania to extend their continuing personal commitment to supporting provision of computers within schools.

 We encourage all our members and friends to watch, and spread the word on Defying the Cutting Season, part of BBC4’s Storyville series.
 It will air at 10.30pm on Tuesday, 26th February.